 - You can claim a tax deduction under Section 80C on your taxable income if you invest in either ELSS or PPF.

-Difference between ELSS and PPF
+Difference between ELSS Mutual Fund and PPF

-- Returns – Investing through an ELSS Fund allows you to participate in the Equity Market, so the Return On Your Investment in an ELSS Fund will always be higher compared to PPF.
+- Returns – Investing through an ELSS Mutual Fund allows you to participate in the Equity Market, so the Return On Your Investment in an ELSS Mutual Fund will always be higher compared to PPF.

 Whereas, the Interest Rate of the PPF is set by the Government every quarter. - Lock-in Period – PPF being less risky comes with a Mandatory Lock-in Period of 15 Years from the date of Opening the PPF Account.